bradhowes/morkandmidi/README.md

 # CoreMIDI Protocol Version

-The package supports the following CoreMIDI MIDIProtocolID values along with a legacy mode:
+The package supports the following CoreMIDI MIDIProtocolID values along with a legacy mode.
+These are encoded in the MIDIProto enum of MorkAndMIDI.

 * MIDIProto.legacy -- use the older MIDIPacket format (MIDI v1 message format)
 * MIDIProto.v1_0 -- use the newer MIDIEventPacket format with MIDI v1 messages (CoreMIDI MIDIProtocolID._1_0)